Temporal lobe necrosis

 Temporal lobe necrosis is a late-stage and serious complication usually occurring in persons who have undergone radiation treatment for nasopharyngeal carcinoma (NPC).
 It is rather rare and occurs in 4-30% of patients who receive radiation treatment for NPC.
 Many patients who experience temporal lobe necrosis are asymptomatic.
 This demonstrates a need for consistent imaging follow up, such as MRI and/or PET/CT, to help with the potential management of it.
 Those who are symptomatic usually suffer from "vague" symptoms including headaches, dizziness, intracranial pressure, personality changes, seizures, and short-term memory loss.
-The rarity of this disease has led to difficulty in finding optimal treatments, however, most treatments include one or some of the following: steroids, hyperbaric oxygen, surgery, and decadron.
+The rarity of this disease has led to difficulty in finding optimal treatments, however, most treatments include one or some of the following: steroids such as decadron, hyperbaric oxygen, and surgery.